iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/iDapp/deserializer.md

 If you want to build your own iDapp (iExec TEE Dapp), you may need to access protected data that your wallet and iDapp are authorized to use.
-To achieve this, you must deserialize the content of the protected data to match the serialization format used for this data.
+To achieve this, you must deserialize the content of the protected data with the expected data schema.

 To simplify this process, you can use our lightweight SDK, `IExecDataProtectorDeserializer`, in your iDapp.
 This SDK streamlines the